pfq/PFQ/user/libpcap/README.md

 Introduction
 ------------

-This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of packet capture/transmission of PFQ, and at the same time to take advantage of pfq-lang computations to filter and dispatch packets across sockets of the same group.
+This version of pcap library is intended to support the PFQ socket, thus allowing legacy applications to exploit the acceleration of packet capture/transmission of PFQ, and at the same time to take advantage of pfq-lang computations to filter and dispatch packets across groups of sockets.

 The pcap library interface is *unchanged*.
 Additional data (e.g. pfq group) is passed to the library as environment variables or specified via configuration file.
 Sniffing from multiple devices is also possible by specifying their name in colon-separated fashion.

 Features